-Richard Blanco is the fifth inaugural poet in U.S. history—the youngest, first Latino, immigrant, and gay person to serve in such a role.
-Born in Madrid to Cuban exiled parents and raised in Miami, the negotiation of cultural identity and place characterize his body of work.
-He is the author of the memoirs The Prince of Los Cocuyos: A Miami Childhood and For All of Us, One Today: An Inaugural Poet’s Journey; the poetry chapbooks Matters of the Sea, One Today, and Boston Strong; the poetry collections Looking for the Gulf Motel, Directions to the Beach of the Dead, and City of a Hundred Fires; and a children’s book of his inaugural poem, “One Today,” illustrated by Dav Pilkey.
-With Ruth Behar, he recently co-created Bridges to/from Cuba: Lifting the Emotional Embargo, a blog providing a cultural and artistic platform for sharing the real lives and complex emotional histories of thousands of Cubans across the globe.
-Blanco’s many honors include the Agnes Starrett Poetry Prize from the University of Pittsburgh Press, the Beyond Margins Award from the PEN American Center, the Paterson Poetry Prize, a Lambda Literary Award, and two Maine Literary Awards.
+Richard Blanco is the fifth presidential inaugural poet in U.S. history—the youngest, first Latino, immigrant, and gay person to serve in such a role.
+Born in Madrid to Cuban exile parents and raised in Miami, the negotiation of cultural identity and place characterize his body of work.
+He is the author of the poetry collections Looking for the Gulf Motel, Directions to the Beach of the Dead, and City of a Hundred Fires; the poetry chapbooks Matters of the Sea, One Today, and Boston Strong; a children’s book of his inaugural poem, “One Today,” illustrated by Dav Pilkey; and Boundaries, a collaboration with photographer Jacob Hessler.
+His latest book of poems, How to Love a Country (Beacon Press, 2019), both interrogates the American narrative, past and present, and celebrates the still unkept promise of its ideals.
+He has also authored the memoirs The Prince of Los Cocuyos: A Miami Childhood and For All of Us, One Today: An Inaugural Poet’s Journey.
+Blanco’s many honors include the Agnes Lynch Starrett Poetry Prize from the University of Pittsburgh Press, the PEN/Beyond Margins Award, the Paterson Poetry Prize, a Lambda Literary Award, and two Maine Literary Awards.
+He has been a Woodrow Wilson Visiting Fellow and received honorary doctorates from Macalester College, Colby College, and the University of Rhode Island.
+He has been featured on CBS Sunday Morning and NPR’s Fresh Air.
 The Academy of American Poets named him its first Education Ambassador in 2015.
-He has been featured on CBS Sunday Morning and NPR’s Fresh Air.
-He has been a Woodrow Wilson Visiting Fellow and received honorary doctorates from Macalester College, Colby College, and the University of Rhode Island.
-He has continued to write occasional poems for organizations and events such as the re-opening of the U.S. embassy in Havana.
-Blanco shares his time between Bethel, ME and Boston, MA.
+Blanco has continued to write occasional poems for organizations and events such as the re-opening of the U.S. embassy in Havana.
+He lives with his partner in Bethel, ME.

 Gina Knox holds a Bachelor of Science degree in Business Administration from the University of South Dakota.
 A former resident of the Pasadena area for over eighteen years, she still actively participates in community service since moving outside of the area.
-Gina is currently on the Board of Directors for the Pasadena Museum of California Art, participating on the Education Committee.
-She is on the Board of the Pasadena Art Alliance, which contributes grants for the arts.
+Gina was on the Board of Directors for the Pasadena Museum of California Art, participating on the Education Committee.
 She is involved in the Yes, Virginia Fund, an organization that raises funds providing grants to local non-profit agencies in order to offer positive experiences for underprivileged children.
 She has served on the Board of the National Charity League as Recording Secretary, Vice President of Grade Level Advisors and, in 2004, as Chairman of the Debutante Ball.
 Gina has two children, a son and daughter, and currently resides in Malibu, CA with her husband.

 Deborah Schneider grew up in Chicago.
 After graduating from college, she moved to San Francisco where she co-founded a small press literary magazine, and was inspired to pursue a career in book publishing.
 She moved to New York in 1978 and worked for several years for the movie studios as a book scout and story editor.
 In 1981, seeking a less corporate environment, Deborah partnered with Jane Gelfman as an agent in the New York office of the venerable British Literary Agency, John Farquharson Ltd. Deborah began building her American client list and in 1992, she and Jane bought the agency and established Gelfman Schneider Literary Agents, which continues to thrive today.
 Deborah represents a large variety of prominent and bestselling writers, across all categories of literary and commercial fiction and nonfiction.
 She is a member of her professional organization, The Association of Authors Representatives, and has served on their Board and on their Royalty Committee for twenty-five years.